Skip to content

 6. Select the serial port from the Command Palette list.

-The connection is started with the default configuration value presets.
+The connection is started with the default preset configuration values and a notification appears in the terminal.

 See the Panel Views page for more information and other ways to connect to the terminal.